 Unless of course I subsequently become convinced that there is somebody at the window all over again.

 Wallace covers it better than I.

 A compendium in poetry of fables and mythology.
-The penguin translation is highly recommended.
+The penguin translation comes highly recommended.

 Ficciones, Jorge Luis Borges

 Combinatorial search through the space of literary forms.
 An exerpt.

 Elementary Mathematics From An Advanced Standpoint: Algebra, Arithmetic and Analysis and Geometry, Felix Klein

 Should be required reading for all interested in the sciences.

 - A vague sense of "Universality": the author's subject appears broader than stated.

 However, none of these are a priori reason for inclusion of any work.